List Relationships for a Concept

 Get all relationships for a concept:Hierarchical Relationships Only

-Retrieve only “Is a” and “Subsumes” relationships:Cross-Vocabulary Mappings
+Retrieve only “Is a” relationships:Cross-Vocabulary Mappings

-Find mappings to other vocabularies:Outgoing Relationships Only
+Find mappings to ICD-10:Including Reverse Relationships

 - Get Relationship Types - Available relationship types